olympai/capstone25-app/README.md

 - Check Python version: `python --version` (should be 3.9+)
 - Try clearing Streamlit cache: `streamlit cache clear`

-## License

-[Add your license here]

-## Contributing

-[Add contribution guidelines here]

 ## Support

-For issues and questions, please open an issue on GitHub or contact [your contact info].
+For issues and questions, please open an issue on GitHub.